mndragos/Flask_Application_Tutorial/README.rst

 ( https://www.youtube.com/playlist?list=PLillGF-RfqbbbPz6GSEM9hLQObuQjNoj_ )

-The Application is build with Python and Flask and will contain 3 pages: home, about, articles.
+* The Application is build with Python and Flask and  contains 3 pages: home, about, articles.
-The home page will hold a login and register form.
+* It supports a register page, a login page and is using python's sqlite3 as database (the tutorial implements SQL database).
+* Every action that includes register, login and logout is supported by integrated flash messages.